Cahu/krpc-hs/README.md

 # KRPC Hors-Service

 KRPC Hors-Service is a client for [kRPC] -- a mod for Kerbal Space Program -- written in Haskell.
-Please refer to the [kRPC documentation] for a detailled list of available RPC calls.
+Please refer to the [kRPC documentation] for a detailed list of available RPC calls.

 [kRPC]: https://github.com/krpc/krpc